 While a high content of protein can help to emulsify oil-based colors (which is the case of soy-based hamburgers and cased meats), these types of colors are harder to incorporate in gel-like bases made from hydrocolloids.
 Water soluble and water dispersible colors are therefore the better choice when coloring these applications.

 In plant based Kanikama, spectacular orange shades are possible by incorporating paprika oleoresin to the colored outer layer.
-The oil soluble nature will avoid virtually any color bleeding to the white portion, both during industrial cooking and shelf life storage
+The oil soluble nature will avoid virtually any colour bleeding to the white portion, both during industrial cooking and shelf life storage

 Selecting the right Shade

-The colors we see in marine foods are often due to carotenoids that the animals obtain directly or indirectly from phytoplankton or from macroalgae.
+The colours we see in marine foods are often due to carotenoids that the animals obtain directly or indirectly from phytoplankton or from macroalgae.
 To achieve, these same hues in plant-based sea food products, you can use natural carotenoids, like paprika and annatto.
 However, the native natural carotenoids in fish and crustaceans often form complexes with proteins or clustered in physical structures like crystals, which modifies their hue.

-For example, the meat of raw tuna is quite red as opposed to orange, so alternative versions of sashimi pieces, or seared and roasted tuna, would need a natural red color, like beet.
-But since this color is not the most heat stable, its use would determined by the extent of the industrial heat processing it will need to withstand during production.
+For example, the meat of raw tuna is quite red as opposed to orange, so alternative versions of sashimi pieces, or seared and roasted tuna, would need a natural red colour, like beet.
+But since this colour is not the most heat stable, its use would determined by the extent of the industrial heat processing it will need to withstand during production.
 Red iron oxide, on the other hand, is a much more heat stable option and is a useful coloring tool where permitted (like Europe and Codex based regulations).

-On the other hand, sashimi pieces or “raw cuts” like what one would use in sushi rolls or in nigiri, manufactured through cold processes or short or less intense heating processes, can benefit from vibrant plant-based colors like beet root red and anthocyanin blends.
+On the other hand, sashimi pieces or “raw cuts” like what one would use in sushi rolls or in nigiri, manufactured through cold processes or short or less intense heating processes, can benefit from vibrant plant-based colours like beet root red and anthocyanin blends.

-White fish and mollusk alternatives such as squids, are normally colored with white pigments like titanium dioxide.
+White fish and mollusk alternatives such as squids, are normally coloured with white pigments like titanium dioxide.
 However, since the use of this color is currently being questioned in several markets, shifting to alternative white pigments like calcium carbonate, or the use of opacifying agents based on emulsions or starches, can be a less risky option.
 To get the best white without the use of titanium dioxide, it’s best to start with naturally white bases like konjac, tofu and mushrooms that can be used to obtain the milky opacity of the real seafood.
 To achieve the best shade for your seafood alternatives, a blend may be the best route for your application.